Ryoga-exe/ac-library-zig/README.md

 # ac-library-zig

-ac-library-zig is a zig implementation of AtCoder Library (ACL).
+ac-library-zig is a Zig implementation of AtCoder Library (ACL).